polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 }
 ```

+Assuming you've crudified your Sakila database, the results
-And the results should resemble the following.
+should resemble the following.

 ```json
 [